ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @validate - Validation

 The plugin can validate its configuration settings during this phase.
-The `@PluginManager.validate` decorated method is called during this phase with the `acme.runtime.Configuration.Configuration` object as an argument, and therefore has access to ACME's configuration settings.
+The [@validate](https://api.acmecse.net/acme.helpers.PluginManager.html#validate){target="_new"} decorated method is called during this phase with the `acme.runtime.Configuration.Configuration` object as an argument, and therefore has access to ACME's configuration settings.
 This method should raise an exception if the configuration is invalid.

 This phase occurs after configuration and before activation.
 The plugin can use this phase to ensure that all necessary configuration settings are present and inline with other configuration settings.

-The signature of the `@PluginManager.validate` method should be as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Validation Decorator"
 @PluginManager.validate